AllenSWDB/allenswdb.github.io/databook/glossary.md

 # Glossary

 :::{glossary}
+Basket cell
+  A type of inhibitory neuron whose synaptic output targets the cell body and proximal dendrites of excitatory neurons.
+Many basket cells express the molecular marker parvalbumin (PV), but not all basket cells are PV+: some express molecules such as cholecystokinin (CCK).
+PV basket cells are typically fast spiking compared to other neurons and are thought to be important for gain control of network activity and setting the temporal precision of network activity.

+Bipolar cell
+  A subset of VIP cell with a bipolar dendritic arbor.
+See {term}`VIP cell`.

 Cre line
   The Cre-lox system is a site-specific recombinase technology..
 Cre-recombinase is a tyrosine site-specific recombinase that catalyzes the recombination of